-- •There are uncertainties relating to the regulation of the internet industry in mainland China, including evolving licensing requirements.
+• We only have contractual control over our websites and mobile applications.
+The regulation of the internet industry in China may be amended from time to time, and the licensing requirements may keep evolving.
 This means that permits, licenses or operations at some of our subsidiaries and the VIEs may be subject to challenge, or we may fail to obtain permits or licenses that applicable regulators may deem necessary for our operations, or we may not be able to obtain or renew permits or licenses.
 For example, the VIEs may be required to obtain additional licenses, including internet publishing licenses and internet news information service licenses, if the release of articles and information on our mobile applications and websites is deemed by the PRC regulatory authorities as being provision of internet publishing service or internet news information service.
 See "Item 4.
 Information on the Company-B. Business Overview-PRC Regulation-Regulations on Internet Publishing" and "Item 4.
-Information on the Company-B. Business Overview-PRC Regulation-Regulations on Internet News Information Service" for additional details. - •The evolving regulatory system for the internet industry of mainland China may lead to the establishment of new regulatory agencies.
+Information on the Company-B. Business Overview-PRC Regulation-Regulations on Internet News Information Service" for additional details.

+- The evolving regulatory system for the internet industry of China may lead to the establishment of new regulatory agencies.
 For example, in March 2018, the Central Committee of the Chinese Communist Party announced to transform the Central Leading Group for Cyberspace Affairs into a new department, CAC.
 The primary role of this new agency is to facilitate the policy-making and legislative development in this field, to direct and coordinate with the relevant departments in connection with online content administration and to deal with cross-ministry regulatory matters in relation to the internet industry, and the National Computer Network and Information Security Management Center was adjusted to be managed by CAC instead of the MIIT.
-On March 10, 2023, the NPC adopted the Institutional Reform Plan (2023), pursuant to which, the State Bureau for Data shall be established, aiming to be responsible for coordinating and promoting the development of data infrastructure of the State; and CBIRC shall be revoked, and replaced by the State Bureau of Financial Regulation and Supervision. - •New laws and regulations may be promulgated to regulate internet activities.
+On March 10, 2023, the NPC adopted the Institutional Reform Plan (2023), pursuant to which the National Financial Regulatory Administration was established on May 18, 2023 and the State Bureau for Data was established on October 25, 2023 aiming to be responsible for coordinating and promoting the development of data infrastructure of the State. - New laws and regulations may be promulgated to regulate internet activities.
 As such, additional licenses may be required for our operations.
-If our operations do not comply with these new regulations at the time they become effective, or if we fail to obtain any licenses required under these new laws and regulations, we could be subject to penalties. - •New government policies and internal rules relating to the regulations on internet activities may negatively affect our user traffic growth.
+If our operations do not comply with these new regulations at the time they become effective, or if we fail to obtain any licenses required under these new laws and regulations, we could be subject to penalties. - New government policies and internal rules relating to the regulations on internet activities may negatively affect our user traffic growth.
 For example, the Administrative Provisions on Internet Pop-up Push Notification Services, issued by the CAC, MIIT and SAMR on September 9, 2022 and effective from September 30, 2022, requires that providers of internet pop-up push notification services shall establish and improve management systems such as information content review, ecological governance, data security and personal information protection, and protection of minors.
 Complying with such requirements may negatively affect the growth rate of user traffic on our websites and mobile applications.
 The promulgation of laws and regulations relating to the internet activities may further impair our user traffic growth.